 - End: 07 September 2021

-- To help facilitate equipment manufacturers make equipment that is capable to use both the 700 MHz and 800 MHz bands we are proposing to amend some out-of-band and out-of-block limits.
+- amend some out-of-band and out-of-block limits, to help manufacturers make equipment that is capable to use both the 700 MHz and 800 MHz bands.
 This is to closer align the limits with the conditions set out in the Spectrum Access 700 MHz licences and with the European Conference of Postal and Telecommunications Administrations (CEPT) mask for the 800 MHz band.

 Statement: Ofcom’s decision to update the technical conditions of mobile licences in the 800 MHz band

 |British Entertainment Industry Radio Group (BEIRG) (PDF File, 203.5 KB)||Organisation|